 You will love this app if: You are a teacher or parent who needs a free basic financial literacy tool for kids age 5 to 13.

-For parents, the app lets you track spending and savings, transfer money to your child’s card at any time and teach your kids responsible money management.
+The Zaap app comes with a prepaid MasterCard for cashless shopping or an optional wearable band.
+I like that kids can design their own card.
+Parents can track spending and savings, transfer money to your child’s card at any time, and teach your kids responsible money management.
 Don’t worry, your kids can only spend what is on the card and they can’t spend it on games or adult sites.
 You can always check where their allowance is going from your account.

 Free version: Yes, free basic version